tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 is here to help him through.
 Saying NO to the man.
 And it’s not that I’m particularly holding

-this against Young Royals.
+this against *Young Royals*.
 Like I said, it’s not alone in the use of an

 emotional support poor to help a